nginxinc/nginx-azure-workshops/labs/lab1/readme.md

     }
     ```

+    > **NOTE:** Within the output json you should have a `"provisioningState": "Succeeded"` field which validates the command successfully provisioned the resource.

 4. Create a subnet that you will use with NGINX for Azure resource.
 You will also attach the NSG that you just created to this subnet.

     ```bash